vkuznet/TFaaS/README.md

 ```

 #### Python client
-For python example we'll use
+For Python client example we'll use
 [tfaas_client.py](https://github.com/vkuznet/TFaaS/blob/master/src/python/tfaas_client.py).
-Similar to Curl client case we need to upload our model to TFaaS server.
+Similar to Curl client use case we need to upload our model to TFaaS server.
 This can be done by creating *upload.json* file with our upload parameters:
 ```
 {